I'm Breathless

 In support of both I'm Breathless and her previous album, Like a Prayer, Madonna embarked on the Blond Ambition World Tour where a section was dedicated to the songs from the album.
 It was critically acclaimed, winning an award at the 1990 Pollstar Concert Industry Awards.
 However, due to its use of Catholic imagery, Pope John Paul II called for a boycott of the show.
 After the tour was over, Madonna performed songs from the album at the 1990 MTV Video Music Awards and the 1991 Academy Awards.
 "Vogue", the first single from I'm Breathless, became one of Madonna's most successful releases, reaching number one in over 30 countries.
-It was also critically acclaimed and was seen as an influential song, while the video helped to bring vogueing into mainstream popularity.
+It was also critically acclaimed and was seen as an influential song, while the video helped to bring voguing into mainstream popularity.
 The second and final single, "Hanky Panky", was a top-ten hit in the United States and the United Kingdom.

 Music critics applauded the Sondheim numbers, along with Madonna's vocals and versatility.
 However, some deemed the non-film songs to be of little value.
 "Sooner or Later", one of the Sondheim tracks, went on to win the Academy Award for Best Original Song.
 I'm Breathless was commercially successful, peaking at number one on the European Top 100 Albums, as well as the national charts of Australia, Germany, and Japan—in the latter it became the country's best-selling foreign album of the year.
 It also reached number two on the US Billboard 200 chart and was certified double platinum by the Recording Industry Association of America (RIAA).
 I'm Breathless has sold more than seven million copies worldwide.